 Much has been made of the bruising Nielsen took in 2021, with inaccurate reporting and public breakups with high-profile media companies like NBCUniversal dominating headlines.
 Experts predict that Nielsen’s struggles with CTV attribution will only continue to worsen in 2022, as they lose further influence in the new media landscape.

-Effective CTV marketing needs an end-to-end attribution system that delivers across the marketing funnel.
+Effective CTV marketing needs an end-to-end attribution system that delivers across the sales funnel.
 Premium CTV platforms are already starting to bridge that gap; for example, MNTN Performance TV’s Cross-Device Verified Visits model tracks the user experience from the first CTV ad served to the point of purchase—regardless of the device they use.
 These advancements are only going to continue to evolve in 2022.

 CTV’s meteoric rise has attracted the attention of everyone—including bad actors engaging in fraud and deception.
 Last year saw the SmokeScreen scam deployed across 10,000 devices and run up over 10 million fraudulent requests every day – cheating advertisers out of $6 million in just months.
 CTV’s only getting more popular, which means these scams are only going to get more complex—and dangerous.
 Advertisers and CTV platforms are looking for a better way to control privacy and security while still providing meaningful analytics on ad effectiveness.